Drougnov/interactive-card-details-form-main/README.md

 ### Continued development

-I'm not satisfied with the form validation.
-Right now, the modal is getting showed just with cvc input.
-I need to learn how to do things only after all inputs in the form are valid.
+I need to learn how to handle form more easily and proficiently.

 ### Useful resources